Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

  <h3>Manual Testing of the responsiveness of the website:</h3>
  1. To different viewports
-  I opened the website on my phone and the responsive elements worked accordingly-viewport height, viewport weight and different photos used on differed sizes:
+  Once I deployed my website, I opened the link on my i-phone and noted that the images on the 'Our Mission' page did not appear at all and the classes boxes on the Welcome page became distorted.
+Additionally the video appeared off-centre.
+    I applied flex to these elements and retested per below:

   Responsiveness testing:
-  Using developer tools, Jigsaw screenshot:

                             Iphone 11  Macbookpro  Notes Site is responsive>=700px   n/a      Good
   Site is responsive<=700px.
 Good     n/a.
 When does screen get too small